We have set ourselves ambitious targets as part of our packaging strategy and have already made much progress in the area of sustainable packaging.

 - We are committed to sourcing our raw materials sustainably and not through deforestation.
 Our goal is to prevent the deforestation of primary and secondary forests with significant ecological value.

-- By 2025, we want to cover 100 percent of our demand for palm oil and palm kernel oil with oils that are certified or externally confirmed as responsibly sourced.
+- Our target is to cover 100 percent of our demand with palm and palm kernel oil responsibly sourced and certified or externally verified by 2025.
+In fiscal year 2025, we reached 98 percent.